BlockABC/one_chain_ckb/README.md

 })
 ```

-And that's all! @onechain/ckb will fetch cells of giving addresses automatically for you, then it will build transaction base on a robust cell selecting algorithm.
+And that's all! @onechain/ckb will fetch cells of giving addresses automatically, then it will build transaction base on a robust cell selecting algorithm.
 After that, you can easily reach key information about the transaction:

 | Properties |                Description                |